 Some hydratation packs even include an insulation layer to keep your water cool for up to 4 or 5 hours which is pretty smart and very interesting for us hikers.

-Compression straps: Compression straps are nice little feature that is often underrated but can significantly improve the level of comfort during the hike.
+Compression straps are nice little feature that is often underrated but can significantly improve the level of comfort during the hike.
 The goal of these straps is make sure the stuff in your pack doesn’t move around as you are walking.
 Not only it is never cool when the gear in your pack becomes a mess, but moving gear can be really uncomfortable and doesn’t help you balance.

-Waist Belt: A waist belt is always good to have on a backpack, whether it is a large backpacking pack or a smaller day hiking backpack.
+A waist belt is always good to have on a backpack, whether it is a large backpacking pack or a smaller day hiking backpack.
 Even if you don’t load your daypack with lots of heavy things, at the end of the day you do feel the weight accumulating on your shoulders.

 A waist belt help take a part of the weight off your shoulders, distributing it evenly between your shoulders and your hips.
 In addition, it helps avoiding your pack to move too much while you are walking, complementing the compression straps.

-Back panel: It is a good idea to choose a daypack that has good quality back panel with foam for comfort and an aeration system to evacuate the sweat on your back.
+It is a good idea to choose a daypack that has good quality back panel with foam for comfort and an aeration system to evacuate the sweat on your back.
 Nothing worse than having your back drenched in sweat when your skin can’t breathe because of a badly designed backpack!

-Cost: Of course, price is an important factor to consider as well.
+Of course, price is an important factor to consider as well.
 Daypacks come at various prices, and you always get what you pay for… but I think it is definitely possible to finda very good hiking daypack for less than $50.
 Unless you go for the super cheap ones that will break apart or have a faulty zip after a couple hikes, most decent backpacks nowadays offer a good value for money.

 What is The Perfect Size for a Hiking Backpack?

 That’s a tricky question because the answer is… it depends!
 The daypacks featured on this page are between 18 and 40 liters.
 This is of course smaller than backpacking backpacks.